$L^2$-Riemann-Roch for singular complex curves: Preliminaries

 If $X$ is a compact complex curve, then such a resolution is given just by the normalization of the curve, and it is unique up to biholomorphism: Let $\pi_1:M_1\abb X$ and $\pi_2:M_2\abb X$ be two resolutions of $X$.
 Then $\psi:=\pi_2^{-1}\nach\pi_1: M_1\minus\pi_1^{-1}(\Sing X)\abb M_2\minus\pi_2^{-1}(\Sing X)$ is biholomorphic and bounded in the singular locus.
 Yet, $\pi_i^{-1}(\Sing X)$ consist of isolated points.
 Therefore, $\psi$ has a (bi-) holomorphic extension.

 \mpar Let $\pi:M\abb X$ be a resolution of a compact complex curve $X$.
 We define the \newterm{genus} of $X$ by the genus of the resolution

-If $X$ has more then one irreducible component then $M$ is not connected and $h^1(M)$ is the sum of the genera of the connected components.
-Since the resolution is unique, this is well\nbd defined.
+If $X$ has more than one irreducible component, then $M$ is not connected and $h^1(M)$ is the sum of the genera of the connected components.
+Since the resolution is unique up to biholomorphism, this is well\nbd defined.

 \mpar Throughout the article (except of \prettyref{sec:cover}), we will work with divisors on compact Riemann surfaces only.
 Therefore, there is no difference between Cartier and Weil divisors, and we can associate to each line bundle a divisor.